Dee Kosh: Sex crimes conviction

 On 15 August 2020, an Instagram user accused Koshy of "[sexually harassing] me under the guise of recruiting me for his channel".
 At least five others subsequently came forward with similar accusations.
 The Straits Times reported on 19 August that six police reports had been filed against Koshy.
 Koshy initially denied all the allegations but later stated that "there is some truth to the things which are being said now" and apologised for his "questionable" tone, while maintaining that he did not solicit sexual favours from teenage males.

 In the days following the allegations, several companies reevaluated their relationships with Koshy.
 Production company Night Owl Cinematics suspended all projects involving him, while Huawei and Lenovo ended their sponsorship deals.
 Koshy has been "on leave" from Power 98FM since 17 August 2020.
 Koshy was charged with "sexual exploitation of a young person and making obscene films" on 19 August 2021.
 He posted $20,000 bail and a trial date was set for 15 September 2021.

 His case was adjourned to March.
-He faces a sentence of up to two years for each charge of making payment offers for underage sex.
+He faced a sentence of up to two years for each charge of making payment offers for underage sex.
 He pleaded guilty to the charges on 30 May 2022.

-On 3 August 2022, in their submissions, the prosecution sought a sentence of five to eight months' jail, citing that Dee Kosh's crimes, which were mainly and deliberately targetting the underaged, were "highly premeditated" and he did not show true remorse despite the aggravating nature of his crimes.
+On 3 August 2022, in their submissions, the prosecution sought a sentence of five to eight months' jail, citing that Koshy's crimes, which were mainly and deliberately targeting the underaged, were "highly premeditated" and he did not show true remorse despite the aggravating nature of his crimes.
 The defence, however, seek a lower jail term of two-and-a-half months on the basis that he had low basis of re-offending and showed some regret for his actions.
 On 5 August 2022, he was convicted on the sexual offences involving minors and was sentenced to 32 weeks' jail.
+Koshy was released from jail in March 2023.